emmajanedrews/base-template/_posts/2017-12-27-make-sure-you-ask-these-3-questions-before-buying-a-home.md

 {% include pullquote.html %}

 **3. Ask about the location of the home.** Are you on the waterfront?
 Do you have a city view, a western view, or are you looking right into your neighbor’s house?
-Is the house closer to schools and parks?
+Is the house close to schools and parks?
 The placement of the house in a building or town can have a huge impact on the home’s value.
 Is the property a three-floor walkup?
 Is it a single-family home on a corner lot?

 There are a lot of key factors that go into buying a home and writing the best offer.
 It’s important that you have a Realtor on your side who knows the market and its intricacies to help you make the best decisions moving forward.